Go to the following webpage for links to all lessons: Lessons on the Bible (Common Law) Trust

 What if the trustee of the “Bible” trust, called by some a “common law” trust, misuses the property in the trust estate for his own benefit and not for the benefit of the Lord Jesus Christ?
 The Declaration of Trust, when properly drafted, safeguards and protects against certain wrongful actions by the trustee; for example, improper transfer of real property.
 In addition, buyers of real property take precautions to assure that the sale and title transfer cannot be challenged as unlawful.
-Of course, should a trustee embezzle money or personal property, someone could file a criminal and/or civil complaint, but 1 Corinthians 6 lays out the way the church is to judge the matter – a civil complaint and/or criminal charge should not be filed.
+Of course, should a trustee embezzle money or personal property, someone could file a criminal and/or civil complaint, but 1 Corinthians 6 lays out the way the God directs the church to judge the matter – a civil complaint and/or criminal charge should not be filed.

-More importantly, the trustee of God’s property will be rewarded or judged by God depending upon how he administers the estate.
+More importantly, the trustee of God’s property will be judged by God depending upon how he administers the estate.
 The day of reckoning will come.
 See the chapters copied and pasted below.

 The tithes, offerings, and gifts of a member of a corporate and/or 501(c)(3) or 508 church go into an account with belongs to the church corporation.
 The owners of the corporation are the church members.
 Those of unincorporated churches who hold a bank account in the name of the church go into an account legally owned by the church; such a church is an unicorporated association.
 On the other hand, the free will offerings of a member of a church which establishes a trust relationship with money and property belonging to the Lord Jesus Christ and administered by a trustee for His benefit goes into an account belonging to Jesus Christ.
 In the latter, the giving church member has no claim to ownership of that which he has given to the trust estate.
 He can give or not as he desires, but once he gives to the Lord, he no longer has any claim to the gift.
 The gift goes into a trust estate which belongs to the Lord only.
 The trustee has s duty under God to use the trust estate for the benefit of the owner, the Lord Jesus Christ.

 Another important consideration is that a church and a pastor who understand and apply Bible church doctrine in the organization of a church are far less likely to behave wrongly in their dealings with the things of God.
 The pastors and believers in corporate, 501(c)(3) or 508 churches are much more likely to abuse their positions in the church, to steal, to forge, to embezzle from the organization for which they are responsible.
 A diligent online study, as well as true anecdotal experiences, confirms this.

 As to the judgment of Christians, to include trustees of God’s property held in trust, see The Judgment Seat of Christ, [Left click to go to the complete PDR.
 Chapters 4 and 8 are copied and pasted below.] by D.M.
 Paton, an old time Baptist preacher.
 Dr. Greg Dixon sent me the PDF to this book.

 CHAPTER 4: THE JUDGMENT SEAT